Rashidmalik2886/Animal-Image-Classification-using-Neural-Networks/README.md

-First install Python 3
+First install Python 3.

-then install all libraries given in requirments.txt run python main.py
+Then install all libraries given in requirments.txt

+Run python main.py